As a Growth-Driven Web Designer, my goal, as well as designing web pages that are user-friendly, is always to make a website perform at it’s best.

 #4.
 Leverage browser caching via .htaccess

-What I was able to find however was a great article written by Thomas Griffin detailing the procedures of leveraging browser caching in WordPress via .htaccess.
+What I was able to find, however, was a great article written by Thomas Griffin detailing the procedures of leveraging browser caching in WordPress via .htaccess.

 Again this is a plug-and-play plugin, and you can turn on or off the plugin in specified posts or pages if you wish.

-I will be updating this post in the future no doubt, as and when I find better solutions and tools that I can use and recommend to continue improving my PageSpeed Insights score, there’s always room for improvement, right?
+I will try and update this post again in the future, as and when I find better and smarter solutions and tools to continue improving the Site Speed Insights score, so check back soon.

 Below is a screenshot of the final website speed test score which I managed to take to 61, but as I said earlier, I’m continuously trying to improve this each time I update my site with new features and content.